 Basketball Post Player

 A post player in basketball is a nickname for a player on the team that likes to post up.
 A post up is when an offensive player puts their back to the basket and tries to use their positioning and strength to score.
-They attempt to back their way through the defender (as shown in the image below).
+They attempt to back their way through the defender.
 A post player in most cases are the larger players on the team, typically the power forward and center positions.

 A post player spends most of their time in the paint (close to the basket) scoring baskets on offense and protecting the rim on defense.
 On offense they utilize their size and strength to muscle their way into to paint and finish with a post move.